- Signs of cancer in dogs

 The most common types of cancer in dogs

 It may surprise you to learn that dogs can actually suffer from many of the same cancers as humans.
-Some types of cancer are influenced by genetics and are more common in certain breeds, but most can affect just about any breed or size of dog.
+Some types of cancer are influenced by genetics and are more common in certain dog breeds, but most can affect just about any breed or size of dog.

-Lymphoma is a cancer affecting the lymphatic system.
+Lymphoma in dogs is a cancer affecting the lymphatic system.
 It may first appear in the lymph nodes, usually as swollen glands under the neck, in front of the shoulders, or behind the knee (some of the most accessible lymph nodes in the body).
 It can also affect lymphatic tissue in other areas of the body including the digestive system.
 This type of cancer in dogs can cause internal swelling and disease, often causing issues with dogs’ breathing and digestion.
 Standard Poodles, Golden Retrievers, and Australian Shepherds are the breeds most at risk for this type of cancer.

 Mast cell tumours

-Mast cell tumours can develop just about anywhere in your dog’s body, but usually appear as a skin lesion.
+They can develop just about anywhere in your dog’s body, but usually appear as a skin lesion.
 These dog tumours can range in severity from benign to aggressive.
 Genetics may also be at play with this type of cancer, with Boxer dogs being the most susceptible to it.

 This type of cancer in dogs affects the skin, typically developing around the eyes, inside the mouth and sometimes around the foot pads.
 Melanomas come from pigment-producing cells and so they usually appear as small dark lumps, but they can also appear quite large and flat too.
 If allowed to spread, they can become exceedingly difficult to surgically remove and so it’s important that these lesions are caught early.

-Osteosarcoma is a type of malignant bone cancer most commonly found in large or giant dog breeds.
+Osteosarcoma in dogs is a type of malignant bone cancer most commonly found in large or giant dog breeds.
 The long bones in dogs’ limbs are particularly affected and the symptoms of this cancer will generally include stiffness, swelling, and pain around the area.

 Mammary gland carcinoma